 Best Times for a Photo Session

 If you want amazing portraits you must have a photographer who understands how to work with light.
-Talented photographers, like painters are the ones who use light to their advantage.
+Talented photographers, like painters, are the ones who use light to their advantage.
 They are also quite adept at working in any type of lighting situation.
-However there are certain times of the day where your images can really stand out.
-Presented here is a short synopsis on the different times and what makes them so special.
+However, there are certain times of the day when your images can stand out.
+Presented here is a short synopsis of the different times and what makes them so special.

 Boho styled love story